- A parent looking for quality guitar instruction for your son or daughter?

 Group classes can be fun and motivating, but these classes also provide very direct preparation for real-world performance situations.

 I teach folk, pop, rock, blues, and jazz guitar, on both electric and acoustic, with a special interest in improvisation.

-In addition to the above, I offer advanced jazz guitar lessons and can help all levels of jazz guitarists improve their abilities, problem solve weak areas, or prepare for auditions for schools and other programs.
+In addition to the above, I offer advanced jazz guitar lessons and can help jazz guitarists improve their performance abilities, problem solve weak areas, or prepare for auditions for schools and other programs.

 I do not offer classical guitar lessons, but I do incorporate some classical methods to my instruction in other genres.
 I also do not offer guitar lessons specializing in metal, though I am familiar with many of the techniques and do incorporate some of those techniques into my instruction for other styles.